qeirreps/qeirreps/example/README_ex.txt

 # About materials

-The samples for three types of materials are available here.
+The samples for four types of materials are available here.

-Brief explanation for each material is follows.
+Brief explanation for each material is as follows.
 See "https://materialsproject.org/" and the DFT input files to confirm the structure data.

 Bi:
 symmetry group: R-3m (#166), symmorphic
-One of the candidate for a higher-order topological insulator.
+One of the candidates for a higher-order topological insulator.
-With the spin-orbit coupling, the symmetry-based indicator is calculated from the inversion parities of Bloch wavefunction.
+With the spin-orbit coupling, the symmetry-based indicator is calculated from the inversion parities of Bloch wave functions.
 Z4 index can be evaluated by using the function of qeirreps: z4 = 2.

 Si:
 symmetry group: Fd-3m (#227), non-symmorphic
 A trivial semiconductor.
-With the spin-orbit coupling, the symmetry-based indicator is calculated from the inversion parities of Bloch wavefunction.
+With the spin-orbit coupling, the symmetry-based indicator is calculated from the inversion parities of Bloch wave functions.
 Z4 index can be evaluated by using the function of qeirreps: z4 = 0.

+NaCdAs:
+symmetry group: Pnma (#62), non-symmorphic
+One of the candidates for a topological insulator.
+With the spin-orbit coupling, the symmetry-based indicator is calculated from the inversion parities of Bloch wave functions.
+Z4 index can be evaluated by using the function of qeirreps: z4 = 1.

 PbPt3:
 symmetry group: Pm-3m (#221), symmorphic
-One of the candidate for a topological semimetal.
+One of the candidates for a topological semimetal.
-The symmetry-based indicator is related to inversion, rotoinversion, and the mirror symmetry.
+The symmetry-based indicator is related to the inversion, rotoinversion, and mirror symmetry.
 Z4 and Z8 indices can be evaluated from the result of qeirreps: (z4, z8) = (3,6).
-REMARK: This Z4 index is different from those of bismuth and silicon.
+REMARK: This Z4 index is different from those of bismuth, silicon, and NaCdAs.

 ======================================